 Positively, the assessment also highlighted that the program is most often attended by both the birthing and non-birthing parents, much more than for other antenatal appointments and programs.

 As a result of this gender impact assessment, several options and recommendations were proposed, all of which were implemented by Northern Health.
-The co-design tools and resources provided by healthAbility supported Northern Health to implement these changes.
+The tools and resources provided by healthAbility supported Northern Health to implement these changes.

 The areas of change were to:

 - Amend the introductory letter to ensure it was addressed to both the birthing parent and partner/support person.